Open Accessibility Menu

 Please bring personal care items such as deodorant, shampoo, slippers, etc. Do not bring jewelry, money, medications, or items of sentimental value.
 You will also need to bring an approved infant car seat and clothes in which to take your baby home.

-Please have a check or money order available for the child’s birth certificate.
-Please make the check payable to: State Health Department for an amount of $12. *Payment via cash or credit card is not accepted.
+Please be prepared for a $12 fee for your child’s birth certificate.
+Payment is accepted via electronic payment, check, or money order.
+Please make checks payable to: State Health Department. *Payment via cash is not accepted.

 Back to the top